 Just as with hypothesis tests, preregistration is a plan, not a prison.
 Preregistering details of a measure does not preclude making post hoc or data-informed decisions about that measure, such as whether to drop a truly badly performing item, it merely makes the timing of this decision visible to others.
 Deviations from preregistration should be clearly labeled, and the pre-registered analyses using data from the unmodified measures should be reported in addition to any exploratory analyses with modified measures.

 Construct validation is difficult and often neglected (Schimmack, 2021).
-Hard questions such as the tradeoffs between internal consistency (which, when high, can represent a form of redundancy), participant time, and construct breadth are important and should be explicitly investigated, and the resulting measures be validated in independent data.
+Hard questions such as the tradeoffs between internal consistency (which, when high, can represent a form of redundancy), participant time, and construct breadth are important and should be explicitly investigated, and the resulting measures should be validated in independent data.
 For such work to become more commonplace, field norms likely need to change.
-Currently, the incentive structures in academic psychology tend to reward primary research that attempts to test hypotheses over validation of measures, even when the ability to test those hypotheses relies on valid measurement (Scheel et al., 2021).
+Currently, the incentive structures in academic psychology tend to reward primary research that attempts to test hypotheses over validation of measures, even when the ability to test those hypotheses relies on valid measurement (Scheel, Tiokhin, et al., 2021).

 Conclusion

-The distributions of Cronbach’s α values in large samples from three different datasets examining the published psychology literature show excesses of α values at commonly used thresholds.
+The distributions of Cronbach’s α values in large samples from three different datasets examining the published psychology literature show excesses of α values at the commonly used threshold of .70.
 Features of the distributions suggest that these excesses cannot be explained solely by benign selection for high true reliability, but are more likely to be biased by publication bias and α-hacking (i.e., Questionable Measurement Practices).
 These excesses at the thresholds may only be the tip of the iceberg of biases in reported α values.
 Just like p-hacking, α-hacking occurs when researchers overfit to in-sample data by exploiting researcher degrees of freedom, wittingly or not.
 Also like p-hacking, α-hacking could be reduced through more transparent research practices, tailored to target the specific forms of overfitting, flexibility, and underreporting that give rise to it.
 Where p-hacking has played an important role in the replication crisis in psychology, α-hacking may contribute to a growing measurement crisis (Flake & Fried, 2020; Lilienfeld & Strother, 2020).

 Previous research has discussed at length the misuse of α and the issues of using thresholds for decision-making, all with very limited impact on the continued (mis)use of α (e.g., Cortina, 1993; Schmitt, 1996; Sijtsma, 2009).
 We are agnostic as to whether α and indeed cut-offs should or should not be used. α-hacking, in the sense of overfitting to in-sample data, is a different and potentially more pressing problem.
 However, expediting increased transparency in scale development could, at the same time, lead to more informed choices of reliability coefficients and a less problematic impact of thresholds.